-When entering a date be aware that when you go to apply the credit to a supplier invoice you will need to do this on a date on or before the supplier invoice date and the credit date.
+NOTE: When entering a date, be aware that when you go to apply the credit to a supplier invoice, you will need to do this on a date on, or before, the supplier invoice date AND the credit date.

 Click Finish to move to the summary screen.
 Click Finish on the screen to complete the wizard and open the draft credit supplier invoice.